January 23, 2026

 FARGO, N.D.
 (January 23, 2026) – Portions of the FM Area Diversion’s 30-mile stormwater diversion channel now provide functional drainage, meaning that they will operate as intended during rain events, channeling water north to the diversion outlet.

-This progress and other updates can be seen at https://youtu.be/yhH2jlkYC50 and summarized below.
+This progress and other updates can be seen at the January 2026 Construction Flyover video below.

 Aqueducts: The towers for the vertical lift gate of the Maple River Aqueduct have now been assembled and installed.
 ASN Constructors also has placed more concrete on the spillway’s base and is excavating the diversion channel on the south approach to the aqueduct’s flume and conduit structure.